ashwinvis/myst-reader/README.md

 ]
 ```

-In the `PANDOC_EXTENSIONS` setting, you may enable/disable any number of the supported [Pandoc extensions](https://pandoc.org/MANUAL.html#extensions):
+In the `PANDOC_EXTENSIONS` setting, you may enable/disable any number of the supported [MyST extensions](https://myst.org/MANUAL.html#extensions):

 ```python
 PANDOC_EXTENSIONS = [